The complete guide to Stripe Connect for marketplace founders

 - Seller retention is optimized - the entire flow is designed to minimize drop-off and maximize completed onboarding

 You don't write a single line of payment code.
 You don't read Stripe API docs.
 You don't build webhook handlers.
-You connect your Stripe account, set your commission, and your marketplace handles payments — including deferred onboarding — from day one.
+You connect your Stripe account, set your commission, and your marketplace handles payments - including deferred onboarding - from day one.
+Comparing platforms?
+See the full marketplace software comparison, or specifically Prometora vs Sharetribe side by side.

 Common Mistakes to Avoid